Cover photo for Virginia W. Midouhas's Obituary

 Yardley, PA

 Virginia Wyatt Midouhas, a longtime resident of Yardley, Pennsylvania, passed away peacefully on the evening of February 8, 2025.
 Virginia was one hundred and one years old.
-Throughout her long lifetime, she was a witness to many changes in the world.

-Born January 9, 1924, in Geneva, Pennsylvania, Virginia was the only child of parents Mildred (Watson) and James Wyatt.
+Born January 9, 1924, in Geneva, Pennsylvania, Virginia was the only child of Mildred (Watson) and James Wyatt.
 She grew up in the nearby town of Point Marion.

 Virginia is survived by her children Stephen Conrad Midouhas (Robin), Elizabeth Durkin (the late Maurice), Amy Keating (John); her grandchildren Stephen Clark Midouhas (partner Cayte Castrillon), Emily Midouhas (Alexander Uregian), Matthew Durkin, Timothy Durkin, Patrick Durkin, John Wyatt Keating, Kathryn Keating; and her great-granddaughters Elisabeth Uregian and Anne Uregian.